souliss/souliss.github.io/getting-started/index.md

 ## Get Started

 The first step in is a tour in the [wiki](https://github.com/souliss/souliss/wiki), this gives you a detail understanding of the features and capabilities.
-The most important pages to read are:

-* [Supported Hardware Platforms](https://github.com/souliss/souliss/wiki/Supported%20Hardware%20Platform) : Identify how you nodes will be build and the communication medias (Ethernet, Wireless point-to-point, RS485).
-* [Suppoerted Network Architectures](https://github.com/souliss/souliss/wiki/Supported%20Network%20Architecture) : Understand how you can combine multiple communication interface
-* [Getting Started](https://github.com/souliss/souliss/wiki/Getting%20Started%20with%20Souliss) : Now you are ready to goo deeper, start from the first upload guide.

-Some others useful wiki pages: <a href="https://github.com/souliss/souliss/wiki/Your%20First%20Upload" class="btn-info">Step by step upload</a> <a href="https://github.com/souliss/souliss/wiki/Framework%20Configuration" class="btn-info">Configure a sketch</a> <a href="https://github.com/souliss/souliss/wiki/SoulissApp" class="btn-info">Use SoulissApp</a>
+<a href="https://github.com/souliss/souliss/wiki/Supported%20Hardware%20Platform" class="btn-info">Supported Hardware</a> <a href="https://github.com/souliss/souliss/wiki/Supported%20Network%20Architecture" class="btn-info">Network Architectures</a> <a href="https://github.com/souliss/souliss/wiki/Getting%20Started%20with%20Souliss" class="btn-info">Getting Started</a> <a href="https://github.com/souliss/souliss/wiki/Your%20First%20Upload" class="btn-info">Step by step upload</a> <a href="https://github.com/souliss/souliss/wiki/SoulissApp" class="btn-info">Use SoulissApp</a>

 ### Required skills